srinivassaitangudu/helpers1/docs/onboarding/ck.development_setup.how_to_guide.md

 - For hub you can use your key otherwise you can generate an ssh key for hub
 - Note:
-  - You can use any SSH key, even a “personal” one that one uses for his/her projects
+  - You can use any SSH key, even a "personal" one that one uses for his/her projects
-  - In practice, the logic is “user authenticates with GH, we tell GH to grant access to a private repo, GH is happy"
+  - In practice, the logic is "user authenticates with GH, we tell GH to grant access to a private repo, GH is happy"
 - Typically you can save the Hub authentication in `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`